 While the strength of a hurricane is measured merely by the sustained wind speed, the dangers that hurricanes present include much more than wind damage.
 Hurricanes combine storm surge, high winds, heavy rains and tornadoes in a powerful and devastating combination.

 Storm surge is an abnormal rise in the sea level that can reach up to 100 miles wide.
 It sweeps along the coast near where the eye of a hurricane makes landfall.
 This increase in sea level, topped by waves, is the greatest threat to life and property for those living on the coast.
 Remember: Most hurricane-related deaths are caused by drowning.

 Hurricane force winds can destroy buildings and create missiles from loose debris, and these winds can remain at hurricane force well inland.
 If you do not have to evacuate, remember to secure your home and cover your windows before the storm.
 Mobile homes are extremely vulnerable to high winds and should be evacuated regardless of location in Palm Beach County.

 Torrential rains often in excess of 10 inches can cause destructive floods along the coast and well inland.
 It is important that you are aware of your flood zone.
 Remember, your flood zone is not the same as your evacuation zone.
 Evacuation zones are determined by susceptibility to storm surge.
 Flood zones are determined by susceptibility to inland flooding from rising groundwater.
 If your home or street has suffered from flooding in the past, there is a good chance that you are in a flood-prone area.
-View the Palm Beach County's Flood Zone Information to learn more about flood zones within Palm Beach County.
+View the Public Safety - Emergency Management Know Your Zone to learn more about flood zones within Palm Beach County.

 Hurricanes frequently produce tornadoes, which add to the destructive force of the storm.
-View the Palm Beach County Tornado Information to learn more information on tornadoes.
+View Florida Disaster Tornadoes page to learn more information on tornadoes.